Skip to content

 A review on the role of magnesium in insulin action, diabetes and cardio-metabolic syndrome X found: “In vitro and in vivo studies have demonstrated that insulin may modulate the shift of magnesium from extracellular to intracellular space.”
 This is an important observation because if insulin can assist entry of magnesium to cells, this would also help to restore cell pH, mitochondrial function and Mg-ATP levels.
 They went on to say that epidemiological studies show that high daily magnesium intake are predictive of a lower incidence of Non-Insulin Dependent Diabetes Mellitus (Type 2 Diabetes).
 11

-Insulin has therefore been shown to be a magnesium-conserving hormone.
+Insulin has therefore been shown to be a magnesium-optimising hormone.
 Its effect to assist cellular magnesium homeostasis is shown in how the kidneys regulate magnesium electrolytes: Insulin receptor binding is highest along the medullary thick ascending limb and distal convoluted tubule; so by inference insulin may affect electrolyte transport within these segments.”
 In other words, our kidneys try to conserve magnesium wherever possible via their extra insulin receptors.
 Magnesium conservation is also diminished in hyperglycemic (excess blood glucose) and insulin-resistent diabetic states.

-The authors also concluded that insulin and parathyroid hormone work even better in tandem to help magnesium gain entry to cells: “As insulin associates with many different hormone signaling pathways, including cAMP-dependent mediation, we measured cAMP formation and magnesium uptake in cells treated with both hormones.
+The authors of the study also concluded that insulin and parathyroid hormone work even better in tandem to help magnesium gain entry to cells: “As insulin associates with many different hormone signaling pathways, including cAMP-dependent mediation, we measured cAMP formation and magnesium uptake in cells treated with both hormones.
 Parathyroid hormone and insulin increased cAMP levels and magnesium entry rates to a greater extent than each of the hormones alone.
 These data give credence to the notion that insulin potentiates parathyroid-stimulated magnesium uptake.”
 12

 Cancer cells love anaerobic glycolysis